santiment/academy/src/docs/metrics/emerging-trends/index.md

 - $u_t$ is the total amount of unique users that have used the word under consideration at least once.

-On an intuitive level the hype score tends to be a measuring of how rapidly the social volume of a certain word increased over the last 24 hours in comparison to the past 2 weeks.
+On an intuitive level, the hype score tends to be a measure of how rapidly the social volume of a certain word increased over the last 24 hours in comparison to the past 2 weeks.
 This is done by comparing the current social volume change to the average social volume of the past 14 days.